wudi312858/hdg-from/README.rst

 -------

-For instance, if you have data produced by the Storm Water Management Model (SWMM_), say in a text file in for instance), you can use `hdg-from` to obtain the equivalent HDG file by entering.
+For instance, if you have data produced by the Storm Water Management Model (SWMM_), say in a text file in for instance, you can use `hdg-from` to obtain the equivalent HDG file by entering.

 .. code-block:: console